Murder of James J. Smith: Arrest

-After neighbors reported the crime and named Harris as a likely suspect, Harris and wife Bertha (35) were arrested at 2729 Clinton street.
-In custody, Harris admitted to the slayings.
-Harris told police: "I had to kill somebody, I could not forsake my gods".
-Harris reportedly told police "The ninth hour of the twentieth day had come Sunday.
+After neighbors reported the crime and named Karriem as a likely suspect, Karriem and wife Bertha (35) were arrested at 2729 Clinton street.
+In custody, Karriem admitted to the slayings.
+Karriem told police: "I had to kill somebody, I could not forsake my gods".
+Karriem reportedly told police "The ninth hour of the twentieth day had come Sunday.
 It was predestined 1,500 years ago that at that hour I must make a human sacrifice to my gods.
 It must not be a member of the Order of Islam."
-Harris claimed Smith assented to the sacrifice, telling police "At first he didn't want to be killed, but when I showed him that he would be the saviour of the world and go to heaven right away, he said all right."
+Karriem claimed Smith assented to the sacrifice, telling police "At first he didn't want to be killed, but when I showed him that he would be the saviour of the world and go to heaven right away, he said all right."

-Press on November 21 reported Harris was the self-described "King" of a 100-member cult.
-Police initially suspected Harris might be tied to the 1929 slaying of Benny Evangelista, whom press called a cult leader.
+Press on November 21 reported Karriem was the self-described "King" of a 100-member cult.
+Police initially suspected Karriem might be tied to the 1929 slaying of Benny Evangelista, whom press called a cult leader.
 Press ran a second story on the practice of Voodoo.
-Harris explained "Smith was sitting in a chair in front of the altar.
+Karriem explained "Smith was sitting in a chair in front of the altar.
 My wife was time-keeper.
 As the hour drew near, I said, 'Smith, do you still want to be killed?' because the command ordered me not to kill anybody who didn't want to be killed.
 Smith nodded his head.
 When it was just 12 o'clock, I said, 'Smith, get up and stand on the altar.'
 I grabbed my dirk (an eight-inch case knife) and stabbed him like this.
 Smith fell off the altar and started to groan and tried to get up.
 I hit him over the head with my 'rod of iron' (a section of the rear axle of an automobile)."
-Harris recalled his children sobbed and begged him, "please, Daddy, don't do it, don't do it!"
+Karriem recalled his children sobbed and begged him, "please, Daddy, don't do it, don't do it!"